Autonomy-Network/frontend-challenge/README.md

 }
 ```

-You would need to call `newReq` in the Registry, which is the only function that you need to care about in the frontend.
+You would need to make and send a transaction to `newReq` in the Registry, which is the only function that you need to care about in the frontend.
 The interface is:
 ```
     /**
      * @notice  Creates a new request, logs the request info in an event, then saves